-When x lacks the nature of one or many of x, x is empty of the nature of x, like a reflection
+(i) What lacks one or many of x, that is empty of the nature of x, like a reflection or

-Because it lacks one or many, it is empty of that nature, like what is empty of a face?: although it appears as similar, it is posited as an example of what is empty of that.
+(ii) Because something lacks one or many, it is empty of the nature of x, like (a reflection) empty of a face - although it appears as such [[[(as a) face]]], it is posited as an example of something empty of that.

-To sum up/alternatively
+To sum up/alternatively:

-In the case of the mere appearance of reflection mirror, etc. itself, the establishment as being empty of every nature by a conventional means of valid cognition follows what was explained earlier.
-Since it is established as mistaken for everyone in the world, this precisely is correct.
+In the case of the mere appearance of reflection, illusion, etc. itself, the establishment as being empty of every nature by a conventional means of valid cognition follows what was explained earlier: because it is established as mistaken even for everyone in the world, this precisely is correct.

-B-ii How inference relies (on these 5 items)
+B-ii How inference apprehends on this basis

-{The way inference relies (on these 5 items): the analysis of whether the subject appears or does not appears.
+As to the way inference apprehends: the analysis of whether the subject appears or does not appear.